 The development of a closed pool of elite parents with the required traits is a must to build upon the work done so far and to ensure continued genetic gains through population development strategies such as genomic selection.
 Once the progeny is in the crossing block, the utilization of the original pool is minimized, however, as new requirements arise, addition to this pool are made through systematic inclusions of improved versions of the current elite breeding material.
 For example, a new disease tolerance gene can be added to the most recent elite material and the NILs can be included to the core panel to further strengthen the breeding pool and enhance the presence of positive alleles through systematic elite X elite crossing.
 Further, the elite core panel can be sequenced and mid density genotyping can be done for the subsequent progenies.
 Combining these two through suitable imputation processes can be a powerful tool for genomic selection for generations to come.

 After phenotypic and genotypic characterization, the presence of major genes and QTLs for tolerance to biotic and abiotic stresses as well as the presence of critical gaps in terms of major genes would be identified.
 Based on this information planning of crosses and initiating systematic MAS to address gap traits would follow.
+In cases, where new stresses, new variants of existing stresses or new traits arise as critical, QTL mapping can be taken up with the most advance breeding material as recipient if evidence of major causal loci exists.
 A systematic approach to integrating the MAS approach into main-stream breeding has been outlined by Cobb et al. 2019b, emphasizing the use of most recent elite breeding lines or released varieties as recipients.
 Using such a panel of elite lines as a starting point can jump start a population breeding program while building upon the progress made through conventional breeding and MAS.

-Population breeding has been successfully practiced in rice at CIAT using a recessive nuclear male-sterility gene to facilitate outcrossing of elite breeding lines (Grenier et al., 2015).
+Population improvement has been successfully practiced in rice at CIAT using a recessive nuclear male-sterility gene to facilitate outcrossing of elite breeding lines (Grenier et al., 2015).
 Recurrent selection is expected to increase the frequency of alleles controlling complex traits and this process has been aided by genomic selection.
 At the end of each cycle, the selected best individuals are also used for the development of improved varieties through conventional pedigree breeding.

 5.3 The breeding strategy for increased genetic gain